bounswe/bounswe2022group9/practice-app/README.md

 In order to prevent any possible conflicts, you can set up a virtual environment.
 You can learn more about virtual environments on [here](https://docs.python.org/3/library/venv.html#module-venv)

 ## Deployment ##
-First, create the .env file and insert the necessary information given below:
+First, create an .env file under src folder and insert the necessary information given below:

 ```
 MYSQL_DATABASE=<YOUR_DB_NAME>